curriculumio/design/process/define.md

 Define

 Now that you have gathered information, it is now time to define the problem that you are solving.
-Defining your problem brings direction towards your process.
-For instance a defining your problem

-See what stood out to you in your research.
+Defining your problem brings direction towards the development process.
+To define problem, observe what stood out to you in your research.
 Were there any patterns that emerged?
-If patterns did emerge, why did they emerge?
+If so, why did they emerge?
 Who is your user and what are their needs that you are trying to fulfill.

 To understand the root of the problem, follow the 5 “whys” exercise.